ProAccess/MakeMyHOAok/HOA Cert Program.md

 Even if a well-trained volunteer is elected and advocates for established best practices and legal compliance, such informed advice is often disregarded with deference given to an opposing director's longevity or assertiveness, or to expedience or politics.
 Statutes and case law may as well not exist unless *multiple* directors are aware of them.
 Often, only when a *second* director reinforces and validates a director's advice as deriving from an authoritative source, does the dynamic change; only then are directors apt to heed the advice.

-To improve board perfor­mance in community associations, we must find a way to increase community associa­tion members' partici­pa­tion on boards and ensure broader exposure of directors to best practices, statutes and case law.
+To improve board performance in community associations, we must find a way to increase community association members' participation on boards and ensure broader exposure of directors to best practices, statutes and case law.

-Certification to an estab­lished baseline of knowledge and continuing education to maintain minimum standards is mandated in Business and Professions code for attorneys, physicians, real estate professionals and a myriad of other vocations with the potential to affect consumers' welfare.
+Certification to an established baseline of knowledge and continuing education to maintain minimum standards is mandated in Business and Professions code for attorneys, physicians, real estate professionals and a myriad of other vocations with the potential to affect consumers' welfare.
 HOA directors also may profoundly affect HOA members' interests.
 Even so, while performance requirements exist, education requirements making directors aware of them are conspicuously absent.

 Conventional licensing could hobble recruitment
 ===============================================